 Follow these 11 tips for navigating Nassau to make the most of your day in the Bahamas:

-1. Get off the ship early.
+Get off the ship early

-Chances are your ship will arrive in Nassau right around sunrise, which makes for a great photo op.
-And the channel leading into Nassau is downright beautiful, with a lighthouse at the tip of a peninsula.
+Chances are your ship will arrive in the Bahamas right around sunrise.
+Wake up early and hit the top decks for a great photo op.
+The channel leading into Nassau is downright beautiful, with a lighthouse at the tip of a peninsula.
 Once the ship has docked, disembark as soon as possible.

-Don’t be afraid to negotiate.
+Don’t be afraid to negotiate

 Don’t like the price they’re asking?
 Walk away.
 Chances are good they’ll follow with a lower offer.
 And if not, someone else will.
-I recently watched a family of five negotiate an island tour down from $200 to $125.
-And don’t feel bad for the vendor.
+I once watched a family of five negotiate an island tour from $200 to $125.
+Don’t feel bad for the vendor when you agree on a lower price.
 Trust me: He’s making money.